antonmedv/monkberry/README.md

 });
 ```

-But this is difficult when dealing with conditions and loops (it's is possible to solve if using [wrappers](#wrappers)).
+But this is difficult when dealing with conditions and loops.

 Better approach is to use [event delegating](https://github.com/monkberry/events).